tikendraw/groq-on/README.md

                         Maximum number of tokens (upper limit) --n_workers N_WORKERS
                         Number of browers instances to work simultaneously.
-Keep between 1-8 (eats up ram)
+Keep between 1-8 (eats up ram) --reset_login RESET_LOGIN
+                        If set the flag, it will delete the groq_cookie.json file and you have to login again

 ```